 Numerous articles have amassed on the do’s and don’ts of dating.
-Do be on time… Don’t talk too much… Most people are acquainted with these humdrum nuggets of advice.
-But when you ask a matchmaker who has been on the front line of the dating field for seventeen years, you get a different response.
+Do be on time.
+Don’t talk too much.
+Most people are acquainted with these humdrum nuggets of advice.
+But when you ask a matchmaker who has been on the front line of the dating field for over twenty years, you get a different response.

-Leslie Wardman is the Matchmaker at Ambiance Matchmaking, which she founded over a decade ago.
-She talks to an innumerable amount of clients on a daily basis, whether it be evaluating their date, arranging their date, or prepping them for a date.
+Leslie Wardman is the Matchmaker of Ambiance Matchmaking, which she founded over two decades ago.
+She talks to an innumerable amount of clients on a daily basis, whether it be evaluating their dates, arranging their dates, or prepping them for a date.

 Alas, my interview with Leslie Wardman –